FluffyLabs/graypaper-reader/tools/links-check/README.md

       👉 https://graypaper.fluffylabs.dev/#/364735a/0cb0000cb400 (version: 0.4.5)

 ✅ No broken links found amongst 82 total.
-⚠️  Yet there are 57 links.
+⚠️  Yet there are 57 outdated links.
 See above.
 ```